DzmitryTysevich/stateful-expression-calculator/README.md

 In case, when expression may not be calculated due to lack of data, webapp should return `409` status code and reason of this error.

 All calculations must be integer.
-Webapp must be implemented on the basis of http servlets and ExpressionServlet filters.
+Webapp must be implemented on the basis of http servlets and servlet.ExpressionServlet filters.